Discuss Tiling in a room with suspended and concrete floor, with under floor heating in the Canada Tile Advice area at TilersForums.com.

 As I understand it you are putting the Nu-heat system over the whole floor ie the new concrete part and the suspended wood part.
 I am not familiar with Nu-heat product so can't help but if you put in some relative floor sizes then you may get other replies.

-Normally if tile over two different substrates (concrete/wood) even if over-boarding and/or decoupling mat is used a movement joint is required in the tile (+gap in overboard and mat) directly over the substrate junction.
+Normally if tiling over two different substrates (concrete/wood) even if over-boarding and/or decoupling mat is used a movement joint is required in the tiling (+gap in overboard and mat) directly over the substrate junction.
 The same is true for a suspended floor where it passes over a supporting wall.
 I do not think that adding insulation layer and then a further screed on top means that it can be treated as a single floor do to the uncoupling at the insulation layer - maybe someone else knows definitively.

 Joists at 300mm spacing with min.
-18mm plywood (and sufficient noggins) is regarded as suitable for tile if it provides a rigid floor with no deflection/bounce.
+18mm plywood (and sufficient noggins) is regarded as suitable for tiling if it provides a rigid floor with no deflection/bounce.
 Dimensions and lengths of the joists are dictated by building regulations I would have thought but remember in your case they need to support the additional weight of the underfloor heating screed.

 Sorry not able to help much but maybe as started the replies more helpful ones may follow.